 - You fail to pay off the total debt within the window allotted for the deal, which will vary by credit card.

-Restrictions and Terms on Credit Card Balance Transfers
+Know the Restrictions and Terms on Balance Transfers

 There is often a balance transfer fee equal to a set percentage of the balance you are transferring.
-For example, on a credit card with a 3% balance transfer fee, if you transfer $5,000, you’ll pay $150 in fees.
-Consider this when calculating whether it’s worth it to pursue the balance transfer and if it’ll save you money in the long run.
+For example, on a credit card with a 5% balance transfer fee, if you transfer $1,000, you’ll pay $50 in fees.

 Most balance transfer offers give you a set number of months to pay off the balance at a special rate.
-For example, a credit card with a 3% balance transfer fee may give you an 18-month period to pay off the balance at the 3% rate.
-After that period of time is up, interest will begin being charged at the card’s regular interest rate.
+After that promotional period is up, interest will begin being charged at the card’s regular interest rate.

 For very large loans, it may not be possible to pay off the remaining balance in a limited amount of time.
 This means you need to consider whether the regular interest rate of the credit card is higher or lower than the interest rate on the original loan to know if it’s a good decision for you to use the balance transfer offer to pay off the loan.